OpenAiTx/OpenAiTx/projects/bird-bench/BIRD-Interact/README-en.md

 ### Dataset Description

-- **Database:** The complete PostgreSQL database can be download from [the Google Drive](https://drive.google.com/file/d/1KABce6czIqL9kMyIX7i-_A0CIQoDnmyW/view).
+- **Database:** The complete PostgreSQL database can be downloaded from [the Google Drive](https://drive.google.com/file/d/1KABce6czIqL9kMyIX7i-_A0CIQoDnmyW/view).
 Check the [Quick Eval](#quick-eval) section for more details.
-- **data:** Each data instance contain the following main parts:
+- **data:** Each data instance contains the following main parts:
    - `selected_database`: The name of the database.
    - `query`: The unambiguous user query.
    - `amb_user_query`: The user query with injected ambiguities.
    - `user_query_ambiguity`: The ambiguities injected into the user query.
    - `non_critical_ambiguity`: The non-critical ambiguities like order, limit, etc.
    - `knowledge_ambiguity`: The ambiguities created by masked external knowledge.
    - `sol_sql`: The ground truth SQL solution.
    - `preprocess_sql`: SQL queries to run before executing the solution or prediction.
    - `clean_up_sql`: SQL queries to run after the test cases to revert any changes made to the database.
    - `test_cases`: A set of test cases to validate the predicted corrected SQL.
    - `follow_up`: The labeled follow-up questions.
    - `external_knowledge`: The external knowledge related to the specific task.

 - **evaluation:** The evaluation code is available in the [`./evaluation`](./evaluation) directory.
 - **Curated by:** BIRD Team & Google Cloud